pedrobenedetti/EEG-FeatExt/README.md

 ## Attribution

-Original processing implementation: Pedro Benedetti.
+Original processing implementation: Pedro Benedetti (pbenedetti@itba.edu.ar).
 The reference file is kept for traceability.
 Cite the methods and libraries actually used in an analysis;
 this refactoring is not a new connectivity or spectral estimator.
 No new software license is assigned by this documentation update.